-This copied document is made available for the sole purpose of enabling its consideration and review as part of a planning process under the Planning and DRAFT DEVELOPMENT GUYDELINES Act 1987.
-The document must not be copyright.
+This copied document is made available for the sole purpose of enabling its consideration and part of a planning process under the Planning and strong the purpose which may breach any copyright.

 Lot C on PS311448U

 INTRODUCTION

 These Guidelines have been prepared to protect and enhance the value and amenity of the estate and adjoining properties by ensuring future development is sympathetic to existing development and subject to similar planning and development controls and considerations.